The Library Corporation

 At a time when many municipal libraries are struggling for survival, culling collections, or closing their doors, Concord’s doors are wide open to our own townspeople and to readers across the globe.
 The energy of our programs and offerings is spilling over the brim.
 The most recent Town Services Survey highlighted continued interest in providing additional events and programming; enhanced digital services; unique children’s, tweens, and teens spaces and services; and more interactive and intergenerational spaces.

-Pictured below: The Library Corporation Trustees in June 2018.
+Pictured below: The Concord Free Public Library Corporation Trustees, January 2023.

 Board of Trustees: